AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 #.
 A lnas file: It contains the information about the mesh.
 #.
 HDF time series: It contains the pressure signals indexed by each of the mesh triangles.
 #.
 Domain static pressure time series: It contains the pressure signals for probes far away from the building.
 #.
-Zoning information (Optional): Necessary for defining the bounding area for calculating shape and net force coefficients.
-It is not necessary for pressure coefficient use case only.
+Zoning information (Optional): Necessary for defining the bounding area for calculating shape coefficients.

 The available use cases for determinating different coefficients using this module are listed below: